djgrant/gatsby-starter-netlify-cms/src/pages/tours/index.md

 You’ll ascend Over 3000 meters above sea level, surrounded by jagged peaks and Gelada Baboons.
 When you arrived at Sankaber, you’ll have delicious dinner and big welcoming at the campsite.
--Route : Debark to Sankaber(3200m)
+- Route : Debark to Sankaber(3200m)
--Length of hike: 2-3 hours, 7km
+- Length of hike: 2-3 hours, 7km

 #### Day 2